ramartinez7/semantic-search/README.md

 **Note**: The MCP server automatically uses your configured database and settings from the default locations.
 No environment variables needed!

 The AI assistant can then:
-- Search your documents semantically
+- Search your files semantically
 - Retrieve specific files by ID
 - Get database statistics
 - Access your knowledge base contextually